 We recently returned from the conference, and our participation got me thinking about lead generation tactics, specifically for tradeshows.
 Personally, I believe that events should do more than generate leads – they can help accelerate the sales funnel, build brand awareness, develop customer relationships, and more.

-But to focus exclusively on lead generation, I’ve mapped out a number of ideas that can help you achieve your tradeshow goals, based on Welcome’s strategy and learnings from Content Marketing World.
+But to focus exclusively on lead generation, I’ve mapped out a number of ideas that can help you achieve your tradeshow goals, based on Content Marketing Platform’s strategy and learnings from Content Marketing World.

 When strategizing and implementing each tactic, keep in mind: